Spiritual, Moral, Social and Cultural Development

 5 Key Messages

 Our mission is to provide all students with a high quality education that encourages them to be articulate, resilient, courageous, curious and have the confidence to stand up for what they believe in.
-We want our students to develop a Growth Mindset.
-We are proud of ROSE days (Respect for Others, Self and Environment), sporting and musical excellence, careers and higher education guidance, meaningful work experience through STEM, Macclesfield Pledge and Nuffield Trust, AZ, progression to Oxbridge and Russell Group universities.
+We want our students to be A* individuals who have a Growth Mindset.
+We are proud of our Personal Development curriculum, Mandarin Excellence programme, sporting and musical excellence, careers and higher education guidance, meaningful work experience through STEM, Macclesfield Pledge and Nuffield Trust, AZ, progression to Oxbridge and Russell Group universities.

 Students engage in a journey that is enabling them to be leaders in their own learning, empowered to engage with the global digital and diverse world of the Twenty First Century.
-Opportunities at Tytherington include: The Leadership Ladder, Student Parliament, House captains, Sports captains, Transition ambassadors, Sixth Form Leadership Team, Competitive Debating, Sports Leadership, Duke of Edinburgh Award programme.
+Opportunities at Tytherington include: Student Parliament, Transition ambassadors, Sixth Form Leadership Team, Competitive Debating, Sports Leadership, Duke of Edinburgh Award programme, LGBTQ+ and Women’s groups.

 Whilst Tytherington places appropriate importance on the academic achievement and attainment of its pupils, it remains a community that encourages students to participate in civic and social projects to enhance to lives of others.
-Recent examples of this are; Primary Sports Festival, Remembrance Events, Sports leadership, Drama Productions, Christmas & Spring concerts, Christmas and Summer Fairs, House competitions Visits to Parliament, Food Bank Collection, a range of transition projects with partner Primary schools.
+Recent examples of this are; Remembrance events, Sports leadership, Drama productions, Christmas & spring concerts, Christmas and summer fairs, House competitions, visits to parliament, food bank collection, a range of transition projects with partner Primary schools.

 Please click on the following image to view how British Values are embedded within our school ethos, vision and culture, an our curricular and extra-curricular provision.